arik-so/Jersey-Todo-API/readme.md

 ### Modify an existing todo item

 This method is used in order to change the title, the body, or the done status of an item.
-The values that
+The values that are to remain unchanged need not be specified at all.

 ```shell
 curl -X PUT --data "title=Hello+World+(modified)&done=true&modification_token=6cnvgcejcvh60nlebvru6vc9ev" https://jersey-todo-api.herokuapp.com/5496de5fd4c6d2992e916299